 - 1. People you dislike or people who dislike and ignore you may get your assets. - 2.
 State law determines who gets assets, not you - 3.
 Additional expenses will be incurred and extra work will be required to qualify an administrator-Surety Bond, additional costs and legal fees - 4.
-You lose the opportunity to try to reduce Estate Tax, State inheritance taxes and Federal estate taxes - 5.
+You Lose the opportunity to try to reduce NJ Estate Tax, State inheritance taxes and Federal estate taxes - 5.
 A Judge determines who gets custody of children.
 A greedy brother or crazy mother in law could ask the court for custody. - 6.
 If you have no spouse or close relatives the State may take your property - 7.
-The procedure to distribute assets becomes more complicated

-8. It probably will cause fights and lawsuits within your family
+The procedure to distribute assets becomes more complicated - 8.
+It probably will cause fights and lawsuits within your family - 9.
+If no partnership agreement or procedure to transfer patient files your medical practice "good will" could be lost.

 When loved ones are grieving and dealing with death, they shouldn't be overwhelmed with Financial concerns.
-A Will must not only be prepared within the legal requirements of the state Statutes but should also be prepared so it leaves no questions regarding your intentions.